-Mac OS 7.6: About Multiprocessing Software Read Me (1/97)

-Important Information About the Multiprocessing Software

-This document provides information about the multiprocessing (MP) software included with Mac OS 7.6 and how to configure your computer properly to take advantage of multiprocessor performance.
-You use multiprocessing software to use two processors at the same time, which increases your computer's speed.
-Multiprocessing software is only installed on computers with more than one PowerPC processor.
+Mac OS 8: About the Multiprocessing Software TOPIC This article is the About the Multiprocessing Software Read Me file that comes with Mac OS 8.
+DISCUSSION This document provides information about the multiprocessing software included with Mac OS 8 and how to configure your computer properly to take advantage of multiprocessor performance.
+You use multiprocessing software to use two processors at the same time, which increases your $% \left( 1\right) =\left( 1\right) +\left( 1\right) +$ computer's speed.